joshdr83/GenX.jl/docs/src/User_Guide/model_input.md

 The `inertia_req.csv` file must include a column named `MW_s` with 8760 hourly values describing the minimum system inertia requirement in megawatt-seconds.
-Any additional columns in the file are ignored.
+Leading or trailing spaces and a UTF‑8 byte‑order mark in the header are ignored.
+Any additional columns are ignored.

 !!! note
     These files are optional and can be omitted if no policy-related settings are specified in the `genx_settings.yml` file.
 Also, not all the resources need to be included in these files, only those for which the policy applies.